Laboratory for Cell & Tissue Engineering

 It is primarily the laboratory's breadth of activities that makes it unique in the Netherlands.
 Every step in the research process - from the development of carrier materials to the analysis of the tissue grown - is catered for.
 All this is facilitated by innovative facilities; the laboratory optimally uses the technological developments offered by TU/e.
 Since various research groups within the Department of Biomedical Engineering use these facilities, a rich cross-fertilization of ideas and knowledge takes place.
 This creates a unique breeding ground for innovations.

-The laboratory is used mainly by research groups and the research partners of the Department of Biomedical Engineering.
-The spin-offs arising from this research also enjoy access.
+The laboratory is mainly used by research groups and spin-offs of the Department of Biomedical Engineering.
 The laboratory is not available to external parties.
+However, we do provide collaboration opportunities for external partners.
+For more information please contact Marloes Janssen - van den Broek.